hannahsooah/uic/OCF.md

-to push changes to OCF (and reflect them onto our prod website):
+to push changes to OCF (and reflect them onto the prod website):

 ```shell
 # ssh into uic's ocf server